The BCG Pro Talent Award for Production runs from February to April each year.

 We want to find and encourage the best new and upcoming creative comedy talent.
 For this Production contest, we're looking for those who make content.
-If you're a producer, cinematographer, editor, director, podcast creator or fill a similar behind-the-scenes role we'd like you to submit your best work to us - published no earlier than 2019 - for the consideration of our esteemed judging panel.
+If you're a producer, cinematographer, editor, director, podcast creator or fill a similar behind-the-scenes role we'd like you to submit your best work to us for the consideration of our esteemed judging panel.

-Best of all, the selected winner of the main BCG Pro contest (for those on the full BCG Pro package) will be offered an exciting mentoring and work experience opportunity with Objective Fiction.
-One of the UK's leading production companies, their output includes great sitcoms like GameFace, Witless, Year Of The Rabbit and Peep Show.
+Best of all, we hope to offer the selected winner of the main BCG Pro contest (for those on the full BCG Pro package) an exciting mentoring and work experience opportunity.

 Kenton Allen.
 Kenton is Chief Executive at the acclaimed ITV-backed film and television production house Big Talk.
 His credits range from The Royle Family to Him & Her, and Cold Feet to Mum.